VVargaOI/SafeguardCustomPlatform/SampleScripts/HTTP/README.md

 	<img width="682" height="626" alt="image" src="https://github.com/user-attachments/assets/753dd676-a45b-4d15-9015-1ac368d755e0" />

-10. Create an Access Request Policy into the Entitlement.
+10. Create a password Access Request Policy into the Entitlement.
 In the Scope of this Access Request Policy, add the Dynamic Account Group of the User.